inyenepaul/AltSchool-Exam-Project/README.md

-The step-by-step process for Provisioning a Linux Server with a simple HTML page
+THE STEP-BY-STEP PROCESS FOR PROVISIONING A LINUX SERVER WITH A SIMPLE HTML PAGE

-The Public IP address of my landing page is 54.227.76.174
+The Public IP address for my landing page is 54.227.76.174

 ![Screenshot of HTML page in browser](https://github.com/user-attachments/assets/d1740e69-7c08-4f13-9b24-2de2bc2ddc3a)

 STEP 1: PROVISION AN AWS EC2 INSTANCE

 I logged in to AWS Management Console:
 Went to AWS Console.
 Launched an EC2 Instance: